Analysis / Merchandise-Driven

 shows, the manufacturers of the product the show is based on, often control the show in many ways possible in order to sell more, here are some tropes associated with this effect.

-In order to make the new character seem very cool, he/she first appears defeating strong foes, but when his/her toys are no longer being sold, they became easily defeated.
+In order to make the new character seem very cool, they first appear defeating strong foes, but when their toys are no longer being sold, they became easily defeated.

 A great way to add another character to the toyline.

 Characters whose toys need to be promoted are given more prominence in the story.